It's claimed lives and livelihoods, broken hearts and shattered dreams – Max Wooldridge has this overview of climbing Ventoux

 Ventoux books and maps

-For those interested in the Tour de France, Willliam Fotheringham's Put Me Back On My Bike: In Search of Tom Simpson (UK, US) is the haunting story of arguably Britain's finest ever cyclist, and one whose memorial sits on Ventoux near the spot where he died.
-Tom Simpson's own autobiography was re-released by Yellow Jersey Press in 2009.
-Simpson's nephew, the cycling author Chris Sidwells, has also written about Simpson.
+For those interested in the mountain and its Tour de France myths, Willliam Fotheringham's Put Me Back On My Bike: In Search of Tom Simpson is the haunting story of the man whose memorial sits on the Ventoux near the spot where he died.

 Ventoux bike hire